format37/catboost_regressor/README.md

-### Diagnostics duration train and prediction using catboost regressor and return to 1c
+### catboost regressor model train and predict and call python from 1c

 ## install: